LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 define configurations for various platforms and compilers at LLNL.
 These serve as examples of  *CMake cache files* that can be passed to CMake using the '-C' option.
 This option initializes the CMake cache with the configuration specified in each file.
-Examples of how they are used for specific CMake configurations, see the scripts in the `RAJA/scripts` directory.
+For examples of how they are used for specific CMake configurations, see the files in the `RAJA/scripts` directory.